painfulnoodles/to-do-list/README.md

 # to-do-list
-this is a testing web app to add/delete/search/edit your to-do things, hope you enjoy your using! using javascript
+this is a testing web app to add/delete/search/edit your to-do things, hope you enjoy your using!